Carroll to host winter percussion contest Feb. 22

 Building on a concept once known just as winter drum line, the combination of the stationary front ensemble and coordinated drummers also is widely known as indoor percussion.

-Bishop Dwenger High School will get a week’s jump on most area schools, competing Feb.
+Bishop Dwenger High School got a week’s jump on most area schools, competing Feb.
 15 at Franklin Community High School south of Indianapolis.
-The Saints perform at 2:36 p.m. in the Indiana Percussion Association contest.

 Josh Schneider, Bishop Dwenger’s percussion director, directs the winter percussion corps.